-- The term "the Convention" means the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December, 1944 and includes any annex adopted under article 90 of that Convention and any amendment of the annexes or Convention under articles 90 and 94 thereof, so far as those annexes and amendments have become effective for or been ratified by both Contracting Parties; - The term "Agreement" means this Agreement, the Annex attached thereto and any Protocols or similar documents amending this Agreement or the Annex. - 3.
-The term "aeronautical authorities" means: in the case of the Government of the State of Qatar; the Minister of Transport, and in the case of the Government of the Republic of Sierra Leone; the Sierra Leone Civil Aviation Authority, and in both cases any person or body authorized to perform any functions at present exercisable by the said authorities or similar functions, - The term "designated airline" means an airline which has been designated and authorized in accordance with Article 4 of this Agreement; - The terms "air service", "international air service", "airline" and "stop for non-traffic purposes", have the meanings respectively assigned to them in Article 96 of the Convention. - 6.
-The term "Capacity" in relation to an aircraft means the payload of the aircraft available on the route or section of a route; and in relation to a specified air service means the capacity of aircraft, used on such service, multiplied by the frequency of the flights, operated by such an aircraft over a given period and route or section of route. - The terms "Agreed Services" and "specified routes" have the meaning respectively of scheduled international air services and of routes specified in the Annex to this Agreement. - 8.
-The term "Tariff" means the prices to be paid for the carriage of passengers, baggage and cargo and the conditions under which those prices apply, including prices and conditions for agency and other auxiliary service, but excluding remuneration and conditions for the carriage of mail. - The term "User Charges" means fees or rates levied for the use of airports, navigational facilities and other related services offered by one Contracting Party to the other. - The term "territory" in relation to a state has the meaning assigned to it in Article 2 of the Chicago Convention.
+Authority and in both cases any person or body authorized to perform any functions at present exercisable by the said authorities or similar functions,

+- 4. "Designated Airline" means an airline which has been designated and authorized in accordance with Article (4) of this Agreement; - 5. "air service": "international air service": "airline" and "stop for non-traffic purposes", have the meanings respectively assigned to them in Article 96 of the Convention. - 6."
+"Capacity" in relation to an aircraft means the payload of the aircraft available on the route or section of a route; and in relation to a specified air service means the capacity of aircraft used on such service multiplied by the frequency of the flights operated by such an aircraft over a given period on a route or section of a route. - "Agreed Services" and "Specified Routes" have the meaning respectively of scheduled international air services and of routes specified in the Annex to this Agreement. - 8.
+"Tariff" means the prices to be paid for the carriage of passengers, baggage and cargo and the conditions under which those prices apply, including prices and conditions for agency and other auxiliary services, but excluding remuneration and conditions for the carriage of mail. - "User Charges" means fees or rates levied for the use of airports, navigational facilities and other related services offered by one Contracting Party to the other. - 10.
+"Territory" in relation to a State has the meaning assigned to it in Article (2) of the Convention. - 11. "specified route" the route established or to be established in the annex to this agreement - 12.
+THE ANNEX TO THIS AGREEMENT IS CONSIDERED AN INTEGRAL PART THEREOF